 HELOC or Not?
 How to Know if a Home Equity Line of Credit is Right for You

-Whether it’s for a home improvement project, making a major purchase such as a car or boat, or taking care of a holiday spending debt, spring is a popular time of year to take out a Home Equity Line of Credit or HELOC.
+Whether it’s for a home improvement project, making a major purchase such as a car or boat, or taking care of high interest debt, now is the time to take out a Home Equity Line of Credit or HELOC.

 - Know the difference between a HELOC and a Home Equity Loan - Although both HELOC and Home Equity Loans allow you to borrow money based on the current value of your home minus the amount of mortgage left to pay, there are key differences.
 In a Home Equity Loan, you take out money and start making payments at a fixed rate.
 With a HELOC, you decide when and how much money to withdraw when you need it, almost like a credit card, and you don't have to repay the principal right away.
 Also, the interest rate on a HELOC is variable and can change periodically based on the prime market rate.